bannzai/notifier/docs/NOTIFIER_YAML_SETTINGS.md

 slack:
   id: XXXXXXXXX
 ```
 Top level `id` is free word.
-It should to set unique name.
+It should be set unique name.

 ## GitHub
 GitHub settings should configure `github.login`.